microsoft/vs-tools-for-ai/docs/prepare-localmachine.md

 ### Setting up the default Python environment

-Users need to setup the default Python environment in Visual Studio for AI projects if there are multiple ones other than the recommended Python 3.5 installed.
+Users need to setup the default Python environment in Visual Studio for AI projects if there are multiple ones.
-E.g. Visual Studio 2017's Python development workload installs a 64-bit Python 3.6 automatically.
+E.g. Users install Python 3.5 manually, and Visual Studio 2017 Python development workload installs a 64-bit Python 3.6 automatically.
-Or users install Anaconda and create several virtual Python environments.
+Or users create several Anaconda virtual Python environments.

 To set the default Python environment globally for Visual Studio, please go to menu ***Tools > Python > Python Environments*** (Visual Studio 2017), or ***Tools > Python Tools > Python Environments*** (Visual Studio 2015).
-Then, select **Python 3.5 (64 bit)** and click ***Make this the default environment for new projects*** button.
+Then, select e.g. **Python 3.5 (64 bit)** and click ***Make this the default environment for new projects*** button.

 ![Setting up the default Python environment](./media/prepare-local-machine/install_python_setup_default.png)

+## Working with Python in Visual Studio Code

+Python is fully supported in Visual Studio Code through extensions.
+Please visit [here](https://code.visualstudio.com/docs/languages/python) for more details.

 ## NumPy and SciPy